 Ubiquitin / Proteasome Pathway

-Effects of monoubiquitination include changes in subcellular localization.
+Effects of monoubiquitination include a role in endocytosis and DNA damage, as well as changes in subcellular protein localization and trafficking.
 However, multiple ubiquitination cycles resulting in a polyubiquitin chain are required for targeting a protein to the proteasome for degradation.
 The multisubunit 26S proteasome recognizes, unfolds, and degrades polyubiquitinated substrates into small peptides.
 The reaction occurs within the cylindrical core of the proteasome complex, and peptide bond hydrolysis employs a core threonine residue as the catalytic nucleophile.
+Polyubiquitin chains are also indicated in diverse cellular processes including DNA damage response, mitochondrial maintenance and mitophagy, lysosomal degradation, T Cell Receptor signaling, and NF-κB signaling.

 - Budhidarmo R, Nakatani Y, Day CL (2012) RINGs hold the key to ubiquitin transfer.
 Trends Biochem.
 Sci.
 37(2), 58–65.